dsanson/vim-pandoc/README.markdown

 [here](http://www.vim.org/scripts/script.php?script_id=2389)) as
 githubbed by [wunki](https://github.com/wunki/vim-pandoc).
 It is a bit out of date: I don't think it understands definition lists, numbered example lists, or citations.
+It seems to get confused by footnotes with multiple paragraphs.
 I've renamed it to 'pandoc.vim'.

 The snippets file, for use with [snipMate](http://www.vim.org/scripts/script.php?script_id=2540), is a